Chungus-the-wise/Clipboard-landing-page-master/README.md

 # Written by me

-.
 This challenge helped me realize a few things about layout and sizes, especially with responsive design (where I had to fix many things again and again)

-.I'm pretty sure I could have done better but I'm still proud of the results which started showing pretty fast afte I first started the project.
+I'm pretty sure I could have done better but I'm still proud of the results which started showing pretty fast afte I first started the project.
 Some issues came later with elements positions and so on.

 # Frontend Mentor - Clipboard landing page